amirsharapov/aiocdp/README.md

 ## Package

+You can find the AIOCDP package published to pypi.org/project/aiocdp

 ### Organization

-- `pycdp` - Root package.
+- `aiocdp` - Root package.
 Contains core and utility modules
-- `pycdp.core` - Core functionality for communicating with the Chrome DevTools Protocol
+- `aiocdp.core` - Core functionality for communicating with the Chrome DevTools Protocol

 ### Dependencies